-Mrs. Montana Thawaranont resigned from the member of The Group Executive Committee, according to the resolution of the Board of Directors Meeting No. 2/2019, on May 14th, 2019.
+\1\2 Mr. Sompohb Budspawanich and Miss Prapawadee Thanirananon were resigned from the member of The Group Executive Committee, according to the resolution of the Board of Directors' Meeting No. 4/2020 held on July 3rd, 2020, effective on July 15th, 2020.